TO: Town Council FOR: Council Meeting, April 16th, 2018

 The question I ask is: what strategy is most likely to open people’s minds, so that they can hear, contemplate, and do actual problem-solving?
 Denial, reassurances, don’t cut it. . . .
 I am sure that, citizens and officials alike, take the situation seriously.
 So then I think we must diverge on how to address the problem.
 I see “more of the same” as the reason that the hole we’re in, is deep.

 Thomas describes the current strategy as: Close the water and food source down, hope nobody else gets sick.
-We are capable of better than that.

 I am requesting that the Town establish a Working Group to bring our community together in creative problem-solving on the serious feedback, cholera and norovirus, both related to human sewage in the water; French Creek, Qualicum Bay, Deep Bay, Denman Island; repeated annual occurrences of the norovirus.